-The original inhabitants of the Ridgefield area were a Chinook tribe whose village was located along the banks of Lake River.
+The original inhabitants of the Ridgefield area were a Chinook tribe whose village was located at the confluence of Lake River and the Columbia River.

 The Lewis and Clark Expedition visited the area twice, once in 1805 en route to the Pacific Ocean and the next in 1806 on the return voyage.
 The Chinook Indians stayed until 1876 when they relocated to the mouth of the Lewis River.